The full car drivetrain simulation of the

 For more about gears, clutches, and transmissions, see the Disk Friction Clutch block reference page.

-the transmission through a torque converter subsystem.
+the transmission through a torque converter block.

 Torque Converter Stage

-To mimic engine idling at the start of the simulation, the initial condition of the Impeller inertia is a nonzero angular velocity.
-The initial condition of the Turbine & input shaft inertia is zero speed.
+To mimic engine idling at the start of the simulation, the initial condition of the impeller inertia is a nonzero angular velocity.
+The initial condition of the turbine & input shaft inertia is zero speed.

-Final Drive Subsystem: Vehicle Load, Wheels, and Road Coupling
+Final Drive Subsystem: Vehicle Body

 The subsystem has two major areas.

 The driveline connection line sequence of the model ends with the Vehicle Body block, which specifies the vehicle geometry, mass, aerodynamic drag, and initial velocity (zero).
 This block generates the normal forces that the Tire blocks accept as vertical loads.
 Vehicle Body accepts the developed thrust force and motion at its horizontal motion translational port (H).
-The vehicle body model also requires a wind velocity (W) and a road incline (beta), both provided by physical constants.
+The vehicle body model also accepts a wind velocity (W) and a road incline (beta), both provided by physical constants.